Browse Articles

 There are following steps you have to follow to configure routing in Angular.

-Angular application routes are recommended to define within a separate module using an array as given below:
+Angular application routes are recommended to be defined within a separate module using an array as given below:

 import { NgModule } from '@angular/core';